November 4, 2009

-William Goyen’s House of Breath opened on November 4, 1969 at Trinity Rep, in Providence, Rhode Island.
-Every year I look back on this play on this date.
-Why, you might ask?
-Two important reasons: it was a theatrical production ahead of its time, and it marks the occasion when I fell in love with Roger Morgan.
+William Goyen’s House of Breath: Black White opened on November 4, 1969 at Trinity Square Repertory in Providence, Rhode Island.
+Every year I celebrate this play on this date.
+Why?
+Two reasons: it was a theatrical production ahead of its time, and it marks the occasion I fell in love with Roger Morgan.

-Directed by the brilliant Adrian Hall, with sets and lighting designed by Eugene Lee and Roger Morgan, House of Breath was a powerful, poetic piece about a family from the swamps of East Texas in the early twentieth century.
-The production pioneered non-traditional casting before the term existed, and explored trans-gender issues in outrageously flamboyant Adrian-Hall-style.
+Directed by the brilliant Adrian Hall, with sets by Eugene Lee, and lighting by the above-mentioned Roger, House of Breath was a powerful, poetic piece about an East Texas family in the early twentieth century.
+The production pioneered non-traditional casting before the term even existed, and explored trans-gender issues in flamboyant Adrian-Hall-style.
 The late great Ethyl Eichelberger (known at the time as Jim) played the role of a sexually repressed young man whose imagination transforms him into a black showgirl.
 I played Jim’s dead sister Jessie, brought to life through the memories of her family.

 What a wonderful story!
 And, knowing the two of you, the story continues….